Vegan Mole Sauce

 Sample Holiday Menu Idea

-Roasted Chicken or Turkey Served with Wild Blueberry Mole Sauce
+Roasted Chicken, Turkey or Tofu Served with Wild Blueberry Vegan Mole Sauce

 Baked Sweet Potatoes